Freeing people from the fear of uncertainty

 The absence of a Will can be a problem, and in some cases the existence of a will can be almost as problematic if it hadn’t been updated to deal with changing circumstances.
 A trust of a life policy can help plan around the absence of a Will and potentially gives more accessible flexibility so enabling changing circumstances to be addressed.

 Aviva’s Survivor Trust operates in conjunction with a Joint life 1st death protection policy.
 It is established with the intention of allowing the survivor of the two lives insured to benefit from the policy money should only one of them die.
-Should both die, the policy benefits would be held by the Trustees of the trust for the benefit of the children of the deceased policyholders.
+Should both die, the policy benefits would be held by the Trustees of the Trust for the benefit of one or more of the Potential Beneficiaries (i.e. which would include any children of the deceased policyholders).

 Provided that Trustees are surviving at the time of the death of the two lives insured, then the policy money can be paid out without needing to await “Probate”.